-As the leaves begin to change and the weather cools, Baltimoreans are stepping outside to enjoy outdoor fitness without the dread of drowning in sweat.
-Fall is the perfect season to get outside—gorgeous weather, fewer bugs, stunning scenery.
+With perfectly mild weather in the forecast, Baltimoreans are stepping outside to enjoy outdoor fitness without the dread of drowning in sweat.
+This is the perfect season to get outside—gorgeous weather, fewer bugs, stunning scenery.
 Plus, it’s at this time that we have the rare and beautiful opportunity to explore some of our area’s most treasured hiking trails.

 Nature hikes/walks are generally both pleasing and economical, but they’re also a great fitness option!
 A study at the University of Michigan found that hiking can increase the amount of energy your body uses by up to 28 percent.
 When you walk on a level surface, your stride can become passive like the swing of pendulum.
 However, on uneven terrain like what you’d encounter on a hike or nature walk, your body increases muscle activity and energy expenditure.
 You move from passive to active with variations in step length, width, push off, strikes, etc. No matter what speed or incline, all of these changes help activate your body and help your muscles work harder.